 If the Oregon parent claims the student on the federal tax return, then the student is a resident.
 If the other parent claims the student, the student is not a resident.

 A student graduates from an Oregon high school.
 The family has lived in Oregon for quite some time.
 The student attends college in another state and then transfers to Oregon.

 A student graduates from an Oregon high school, attends college in another state, and stays in that state after graduation in order to take a job.
-After several years, he returns to Oregon to attend graduate school.
+After several years, they return to Oregon to attend graduate school.

-He must reestablish Oregon residency.
-Just as it takes a year to establish residency, if a person is gone for a year or more and has taken a job in another state, he has lost his Oregon residency.
+The student must re-establish Oregon residency.
+Just as it takes a year to establish residency, if a person is gone for a year or more and has taken a job in another state, they have lost their Oregon residency.

 A student graduates from a non-Oregon high school, moves to Oregon to live with a grandparent or other relative, and claims Oregon residency.